Kids in San Francisco

 The public education system in San Francisco is in a financial crisis, with many parents opting for private schools within the city.
 Moving out to the suburbs along the Peninsula to live within a good school district is a top priority for families wanting a public education.
 Greatschools.org is one useful central resource for researching schools and academic results in San Francisco.
 School district boundaries are strictly enforced and properties within popular districts come at a premium.

 The school year commences in September and continues through to the end of May in the following year.
 Students then enjoy a three-month summer break with family vacations, summer camps and a lot of rest and relaxation at home.

-Children attend elementary school for kindergarten to grade 5, then move on to middle school for grades 6, 7 and 8.
-High school follows for grades 9 through 12.
-Age cut-offs depend on each district, but there is a tendency to ‘redshirt’ boys, where boys are being held back from starting school until they are six years old.
-This makes them older in high school, and more likely to perform better at school sports.
+Children attend elementary school from kindergarten to grade five, then move on to middle school for grades six, seven and eight.
+High school follows for grades nine through 12.
+Age cut-offs depend on each district but there is a tendency to ‘redshirt’ boys, where boys are being held back from starting school until they are six years old.
+This makes them older in high school and more likely to perform better at school sports.
 This in turn increases their chances of a sports scholarship to college, which can be prohibitively expensive for many families.

 Homeschooling is a popular alternative and there are strong networks to support this in the Bay Area such as SFkids and the Berkeley Parents Network.

 There are many theme parks surrounding San Francisco such as California’s Great America, Six Flags and the Boardwalk at Santa Cruz.
 Playgrounds are rarer, but the Yerba Buena Gardens is a great place to visit and has the Children’s Creativity Museum right next door.

 Most kids love the boat trip to visit Alcatraz, and the self-guided audio tours are very interesting for older kids as they describe jail life, including stories from real inmates.
 Visiting the seals at Fisherman’s Wharf is also a lot of fun.